transmissions11/headers/README.md

 ]
 ```

-This will copy the generate header to your clipboard.
+This will copy the generated header to your clipboard.

 ## Credits